williamgieng/price-increase-its-counterfactual/README.md

 If that assumption is violated (e.g., due to structural breaks or external shocks), the estimates may be biased.

-Like all causal methods, ITS requires careful judgment in both modeling and interpretation.
+Like all causal methods, this requires judgment in both modeling and interpretation.

----

-## When to use this approach

-ITS is especially useful when:

-- no clean control group exists
-- the intervention affects all users at once
-- historical data is available
-- trends can be reasonably modeled

-Common examples include:

-- price changes
-- policy rollouts
-- infrastructure or system changes
-- company-wide product updates

 ---